GEMScienceTools/RUBIC-AI/README.md

 # ✨ Key Features

 - **AI-powered building feature prediction** using DenseNet201 with transfer learning
-- **Multiple inspection methods** for different data sources and use cases
+- **Multiple usage modes** for different data sources and use cases
 - **Interactive GUI** for streamlined building assessment workflows
 - **Object detection module** to isolate buildings of interest
 - **Automated building stock collection** from facade images